- Summer versus non-summer courses

 What will appear on your transcript?

-Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHY 100L on your transcript for an intro course, 200L for an upper-level course.
-In particular, any algebra-based intro physics course will show up as PHY 100L on the transcript, since all intro physics courses at Duke use calculus.
-Courses without labs will also show up as PHY 100L.
+Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHY 100L on your transcript for an intro course, or as 200L for an upper-level course.
+In particular, any algebra-based intro physics course (with a lab) will show up as PHY 100L on the transcript, since all intro physics courses at Duke use calculus.
+Courses without labs, whether calculus-based or not, will show up as PHY 100.